Ken LaCorte: Alleged Fox News Trump-Daniels cover-up

-Launch of news websites
+LaCorte News

-After LaCorte left Fox News at the end of 2016, he partnered with John Moody, another former Fox News executive and longtime ally of Roger Ailes, to form LaCorte News in 2018.
-LaCorte also recruited former NPR editorial director Michael Oreskes to join him and Moody to launch LaCorte News in 2019 as a digital news startup with the stated goal of "restoring faith in media."
+At the end of 2016, LaCorte was pushed out of Fox News during the post-Ailes "corporate purge".
+With a $1 million investment, he partnered with John Moody, a former Fox News executive and longtime Ailes ally, to form LaCorte News in 2018.
+LaCorte also recruited former NPR editorial director and New York Times editor Michael Oreskes to join him at LaCorte News with the stated goal of "restoring faith in media."
+John Moody left Fox after posting a racially inflammatory column, and Michael Oreskes was ousted from an executive position at NPR due to alleged sexual harassment.

-In November 2019, a New York Times report alleged that LaCorte used "Russian tactics" to push inflammatory content on websites Conservative Edition News and Liberal Edition News which he controlled.
-LaCorte's ownership of the sites was not known until the Times investigation, which was jointly conducted with the Virginia security firm Nisos.
-The investigation found no ties between LaCorte and Russia, and stated: "Security experts said the adoption of Russian tactics by profit-motivated Americans had made it much harder to track disinformation."
-LaCorte defended himself to the Times, saying that he ran the politically-charged sites as a way to drive traffic to his centrist site LaCorte News.
-LaCorte said “I wanted to try to find middle ground.”
-LaCorte admitted that he had been secretly operating the partisan websites and had hired Macedonian teenagers to write the content.
+In November 2019, a New York Times report alleged that LaCorte used to push inflammatory content on the websites Conservative Edition News and Liberal Edition News, which he controlled.
+LaCorte's ownership of the sites was not publicly known until the NYT investigation, conducted jointly with the Virginia security firm Nisos.
+The investigation found that the sites repeatedly published false news and hyperbolic content designed to inflame political tensions, and concluded that "the adoption of Russian tactics by profit-motivated Americans had made it much harder to track disinformation."
+LaCorte defended the operation, saying he ran the partisan sites to drive traffic and raise revenue for his centrist outlet LaCorte News, stating, "I wanted to try to find middle ground."
+He acknowledged hiring Macedonian writers from Veles, a town described by reporters as "home to a collection of writers who churned out disinformation during the 2016 presidential election in the United States."

-In late November 2019, the Facebook pages for LaCorte's Conservative Edition News and Liberal Edition News were shut down for terms of service violations that included manipulation of site privileges and engagement with well-known Macedonian “troll farms”.
+In late November 2019, the Facebook pages for Conservative Edition News and Liberal Edition News were shut down for terms of service violations that included manipulation of site privileges and engagement with Macedonian "troll farms".
+The shutdown effectively ended LaCorte News.

+Hunter Biden laptop story

+In October 2020, LaCorte was among the first to publish material from the Hunter Biden laptop.
+According to The Daily Beast, repair shop owner John Paul Mac Isaac contacted LaCorte through Fox News connections, despite Mac Isaac's stated preference that law enforcement investigate the contents of the laptop.
+On October 15, 2020, LaCorte released 29 PDFs he said contained emails from Hunter Biden's iCloud account.
+Metadata from the archive showed the files containing copies of these emails but not the emails themselves were created the evening of October 14, after the story had already been published by New York Post.

+Ties to Rumen Naumovski

+In October 2025, Rolling Stone reported that Rumen Naumovski, a Macedonian citizen who had never visited the United States, had previously worked for LaCorte.
+Naumovski operates the X accounts Defiant L's and Resist the Mainstream, which together have more than two million followers and have been amplified by figures including Elon Musk, Nancy Mace, Mike Lee, Ron Watkins and Eli Crane.
+Both accounts focus on American politics, frequently alleging corruption and election fraud by Democrats.
+LaCorte has publicly described Naumovski as a close friend and has written about Naumovski's attempts to emigrate.